Loading figure…

 “PVS: Let illegal immigrants apply for citizenship.
 (Aug 2018)”

-Why: Sponsoring the 9/11 Immigrant Worker Freedom Act aligns with advocating for pathways to citizenship and reforming immigration policy, directly supporting the stated position.
+Why: Sponsoring the 9/11 Immigrant Worker Freedom Act directly supports expanding legal immigration pathways, aligning closely with the stated position.

 View source →Apr 20, 2021 · Congress.gov